Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 but you can do it

-All you really need to succeed
+All you need to succeed

 is to want to do it